 Brooklyn Brewery “Special Effects”

 Brewed to strength.
 It’s an American amber lager with dry hops.
 Dark Amber hue with a white head that laces nicely.
-Fruity hop character in both the nose and mouth.
+The fruity hop character in both the nose and mouth.
 A touch of sweetness, presumably coming from caramel malts.

 This one will appeal to pale ale, as well as, hoppy lager fans.